bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 0.2.2: Bug with points fixed. settings.showCorrectAnswers and settings.showPoints is new.

 0.3.0: Now optimized for Bootstrap 4.
 New settings: showAnswersAtFinalPage and template.*

+0.4.0: Now polls possible, because all submited results are avaiable.
+New settings: showOwnAnswers, showAllAnswers, templateLayout...